prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

 - Exploring the app's content.
 - Shifting between various sections or screens.
-- Executing specific in-app actions.
+- Executing specific actions.
 - Transitioning to specific screens based on user selections.
 - Undertaking tasks that replicate authentic app use.

 ## **Submission Guidelines**

-- Submit the main three screens and at least 3 more that complete the selected flow
+- Submit minimum 6 screens or enough screens that showcase the core functionality of your app
-- The essential screens often comprise the home screen, browse screen, and detail screen.
 - Clearly annotate each wireframe to highlight the user flow, especially in crucial junctures.

 **Due Dates:**